 DOE Temporary Staff Opportunity: IPA Program Manager Position in ESS

-The Office of Biological and Environmental Research within the U.S. Department of Energy (DOE) Office of Science announces a new temporary staff opportunity.
-DOE is seeking qualified individuals to join the Earth and Environmental Systems Sciences Division (EESSD) as an Intergovernmental Personnel Act (IPA) Program Manager (similar to a National Science Foundation rotator).
-This position would be for up to two years.
+The Biological and Environmental Research program within the U.S. Department of Energy (DOE) Office of Science announces a new temporary staff opportunity.
+DOE is seeking a qualified individual to join the Earth and Environmental Systems Sciences Division (EESSD) as an Intergovernmental Personnel Act (IPA) Program Manager (similar to a National Science Foundation rotator).
+This position would be for up to 2 years.

-Potential IPAs would need to have a permanent position in a university, similar academic institution, or not-for-profit research institution located in the U.S. They would be “loaned” from their home institution to DOE for the performance period.
+An IPA would need to have a permanent position in a university, similar academic institution, or nonprofit research institution located in the United States.
+They would be “loaned” from their home institution to DOE for the performance period, supported as an award to the home institution for the individual’s effort.
 Salary would be provided to the home institution, in addition to travel and per diem.

-In addition, candidates would be expected to have excellent communication skills involving both writing and oral presentation.
-The position is limited to U.S. citizens and will based in Germantown, Maryland (DC metro area).
-A Ph.D. is required.
+In addition to relevant program area expertise, candidates would be expected to have excellent communication skills involving both written and oral presentation.
+The position is limited to U.S. citizens and requires a PhD.

-Candidates are invited to work within the following programmatic areas:
+Candidates are invited to work within the following programmatic area:

-- Environmental System Science (ESS) – Ideal candidate would possess expertise relevant to the ESS program areas including terrestrial ecology, watershed systems, coastal and other interfacial systems.
-Specific expertise in one or more of the following focal areas is preferred: biogeochemistry, hydrology, microbial ecology, eco-hydrology, urban ecology, plant science, environmental data science, etc. (Please see ess.science.energy.gov for more information on program activities and scope).
+- Environmental System Science (ESS) – Ideal candidate would possess expertise relevant to the ESS program areas including terrestrial ecology, watershed systems, and coastal and other interfacial systems science.
+Specific expertise in one or more of the following focal areas is preferred: biogeochemistry, hydrology, microbial ecology, eco-hydrology, urban ecology, plant science, environmental data science, disturbance processes, greenhouse gas flux, etc. (Please see ess.science.energy.gov for more information on program activities and scope).

 For additional information, please contact or send a CV and statement of interest to Dr. Brian Benscoter (Brian.Benscoter@science.doe.gov, ESS Program Manager).
-Serious inquires only please.
+Serious inquiries only please.